 You could make your own playlist, but that means a substantial time commitment as you pore through the service’s depths.
 Sometimes it’s more fun to discover music than to choose it!
-With that in mind, weary streamers, look no further: We’ve talked through our favorites, listened for hours on end, and put together a list of the best playlists on Spotify in hopes that your stressful search for new music will be simplified.
+With that in mind, weary streamers, look no further: We have gone through our favorites, listened for hours on end, and put together a list of the best playlists on Spotify in hopes that your stressful search for new music will be simplified.
 We’ve also thrown in a few celebrity-made playlists and a few user-assembled collections for you to sink your teeth into.
 Strap on some headphones and crank up the jams — these are our choices for the best playlists on Spotify.
 Make sure to check out our weekly best new music column as well.

 Have a Great Day!